ressec/heliosphere/README.md

 # heliosphere
-Heliosphere projects covering lots of domains.
+Heliosphere's set of projects covering lots of different domains.